elipie/Safu/README.md

 # Safu
-Safu is a game similar to roblox
+Safu Captain is a 2d platformer that tests your coding skills!